algernonslab/Webview-ReactNativeStorage-Demo/README.md

 ...
 ```

-A few things to note here, the first thing we just want to get out of the way:

 #### 1. Why can't we just use localStorage as in regular WebJS??
 window.localStorage is still very much a thing, and can be something you make use of *as long as you only need it during the current session*.
-If you require access to the keys and values in a subsequent session, the data will no longer be accessible.  <*might need to insert some explanation here or link*>
+If you require access to the keys and values in a subsequent session, the data will no longer be accessible.  [! **might need to insert some explanation here or link** !]

 #### 2. Calling `window.postMessage` will take care of sending your message to the React Native side.
 The object you use to wrap your data to fire over the bridge is up your imagination, as long as it can be sent as a string.
 The first parameter is your stringified object data, and the second parameter is a mandatory field to specify where the message is originating from, in order to allow for validating on the receiving end and protect against malicious attacks.
 In this case `'*'` is a wildcard key, meaning it's coming from a generic/unspecified location.
 It will be up to the receiver to decide if the message is acceptable or not.